Reinforcement learning-based estimation for partial differential equations: General methodology

 We first train the policy $\boldsymbol{\pi}_{\boldsymbol{\theta}}$ in an offline phase, using deep RL to solve the optimization problem

-where the expectation is taken over initial estimates $\hat{\vx}_0$, initial true states $\vz_0$, parameters $\mu$, estimate trajectories $\{\hat{\vx}_1,\hat{\vx}_2,\dots\}$ induced by $\boldsymbol{\pi}_{\boldsymbol{\theta}}$ through (\ref{eq:Estimator}), and true trajectories of states $\{\vz_1, \vz_2,\dots\}$ and measurements $\{\vy_1, \vy_2,\dots\}$ induced by (\ref{eq:FODynamics}).
-The first squared term in (\ref{eq:OptimizationProblem}) penalizes the error between the high-dimensional estimate $\hat{\vz}_{k} = \mU \hat{\vx}_{k}$ and the true $\vz_k$.
+where the expectation is taken over initial estimates $\hat{\vx}_0$, initial true states $\vz_0$, parameters $\mu$, \textcolor{black}{state} estimate trajectories $\{\hat{\vx}_1,\hat{\vx}_2,\dots\}$ induced by $\boldsymbol{\pi}_{\boldsymbol{\theta}}$ through (\ref{eq:Estimator}), and true trajectories of \textcolor{black}{real} states $\{\vz_1, \vz_2,\dots\}$ and corresponding measurements $\{\vy_1, \vy_2,\dots\}$ induced by (\ref{eq:FODynamics}). \textcolor{black}{In practice, the optimization problem is solved (offline) using the parameters $\mu$ and true trajectories contained in the training dataset $\mZ_\mathrm{train}$.} The first squared term in (\ref{eq:OptimizationProblem}) penalizes the error between the high-dimensional estimate $\hat{\vz}_{k}$ and the true \textcolor{black}{state} $\vz_k$.
 The second squared term favors smaller values for the action $\va_k$, which acts as a regularization mechanism.
 Unless indicated otherwise, we will consider $\lambda = 0$.
 By considering different values of $\mu$ during training, a strategy called domain randomization \citep{peng2018sim}, we ensure robustness of the policy with respect to $\mu$ during online deployment of the estimator.
 Note that the stochasticity of $\boldsymbol{\pi}_{\boldsymbol{\theta}}$ lets the RL algorithm explore different actions during the training process, but is turned off during online deployment.

 We call the estimator constructed and trained through this process an RL-trained ROE, or RL-ROE for short.
 Finally, an interpretation of the estimator dynamics (\ref{eq:Estimator}) and the optimization problem (\ref{eq:OptimizationProblem}) in the context of Bayesian inference is presented in Appendix \ref{sec:Bayes}.